Merina people: History

-The Swahili Arab traders expanded their opportunities to trade and European colonial powers such as the French trader Joseph-François Lambert signed a disputed lease with King Radama II for plantation lands for sugarcane cultivation and industries along the Madagascar coastal plains.
-The Merina people called the Malagasy living along the coasts as Cotier.
+Swahili Arab traders expanded their opportunities to trade and European colonial powers such as the French trader Joseph-François Lambert signed a disputed lease with King Radama II for plantation lands for sugarcane cultivation and industries along the Madagascar coastal plains.
 These operations and plantations were worked by the forced labor of imported slaves.
 The largest influx of slaves was brought in by the 'Umani Arabs and the French.
 The Makua people from Mozambique were one of the major victims of this demand, slave capture and export that attempted to satisfy this demand.
 The slavery was abolished by the French administration in 1896, which adversely impacted the fortunes of Merina and non-Merina operated slave-run plantations.

 The dominance of the Merina kingdom over all of Madagascar came to an end with the first Franco-Hova War of 1883 to 1885, triggered by the disputed lease signed by Radama II.
 At the war's end, Madagascar ceded Antsiranana (Diégo Suarez) on the northern coast to France and paid 560,000 gold francs to the heirs of Joseph-François Lambert, a Frenchman who had been promised lucrative trade privileges under King Radama II that had later been revoked.
 The French declared Madagascar as a protectorate in 1894, which the then Merina Queen refused to sign to.
 The Second Franco-Hova War followed in 1895, when the French military landed in Mahajanga (Majunga) and marched by way of the Betsiboka River to the capital, Antananarivo, taking the city's defenders by surprise.
 In 1896, the French annexed Madagascar, and in 1897 the Merina people became the residents of the colony of French Madagascar.

 In early 20th century, the Merina people led an anti-French nationalist movement.
+A secret society dedicated to affirming Malagasy cultural identity was formed in 1913, calling itself Iron and Stone Network (in local language, Vy Vato Sakelika – VVS).
 The group, based in Antananarivo, was led by a Malagasy Protestant clergyman, Pastor Ravelojoana.
-A secret society dedicated to affirming Malagasy cultural identity was formed in 1913, calling itself Iron and Stone Network (in local language, Vy Vato Sakelika – VVS).
 Repressed at first with numerous arrests over 1915 and 1916, the movement re-emerged in the 1920s through communists who gained concessions by partnering with the French Left in France.

-A famine in 1943-44 led to an open rebellion in Madagascar.
+A famine in 1943–44 led to an open rebellion in Madagascar.
 The 1946 constitution of the French Fourth Republic made Madagascar a territoire d'outre-mer (overseas territory) within the French Union.
 Madagascar gained full independence in 1958 as the Malagasy Republic.
-The Merina people faced competition from other ethnic groups.
-The first president of the Republic, Philibert Tsiranana, was a coastal Malagasy of Tsimihety ethnicity, and he was able to consolidate his power with a winner-takes-all system, while the Merina nationalists of the Congress Party for the Independence of Madagascar was weakened by rifts between leftist and ultranationalist factions.
+The first president of the Republic was Philibert Tsiranana, a coastal Malagasy of Tsimihety ethnicity.
+While Tsiranana was able to consolidate power with a winner-takes-all system, the Merina nationalists faced competition from other ethnic groups.
+The communist Congress Party for the Independence of Madagascar weakened because of rifts between leftist and ultranationalist factions.

 The Merina form much of the elite and educated middle-class of Madagascar.
 They are influential in the economy, universities and government organizations of Madagascar.